A word about security

 It is then up to the admin-user to make sure that no other application will read those credentials if not allowed.
 Also, the admin-user should think to clear the command line history after having launched Octory with the credentials arguments.
 This is to prevent those credentials to be retrieved them if the system was hacked and the hacker gained root privileges.

 Octory can read any folder which can be read by the end-user themselves and is not sandboxed.
-This a compromise Amaris makes to avoid the admin-user to authorise every read operation since Catalina.
-This is why the admin-user has to change some scripts rights to let Octory execute them when they are in a protected folder, like /Library/Application Support/Octory.
+This a trade-off Amaris makes to avoid the admin-user to authorise every read operation since Catalina.

 Octory will read the MDM or system log files to offer monitoring features.
-Very often, those log files can be read by any user, and do not contain sensible information.
+Most often, those log files can be read by any user, and do not contain sensible information.
+Moreover, the session log file is only stored in the /tmp folder, whereas the log stored in at /Library/Logs/Octory/octory.log contains only information useful for crashes and other similar problems.